Betrayal Trauma Therapist in Michigan

 What Is Betrayal Trauma?

-Betrayal trauma occurs when someone you depended on — a partner, parent, close friend, or institution — violates that trust in a way that threatens your sense of safety, reality, or survival.
+Betrayal trauma occurs when someone you depended on, such as a partner, parent, close friend, or institution violates that trust in a way that threatens your sense of safety, reality, or survival.
 Because the person who hurt you was also someone you trusted to keep you safe, the wound is layered and complex.

-Common experiences of betrayal trauma include recovering from a partner’s infidelity or hidden life, healing from childhood emotional neglect or unavailability, processing broken trust in a close friendship or family relationship, and rebuilding after religious or institutional betrayal.
+Common experiences of betrayal trauma include recovering from a partner's infidelity, cheating, or hidden life, including affairs that lasted years before discovery, healing from childhood emotional neglect or unavailability, processing broken trust in a close friendship or family relationship, and rebuilding after religious or institutional betrayal.

-You may have been told to “just get over it or forgive and move on.”
-Betrayal trauma therapy understands why that’s not as easy as it sounds — and offers a different path that consist of validation, guidance and support.
+You may have been told to "just get over it or forgive and move on."
+Betrayal trauma therapy understands why that’s not as easy as it sounds and offers a different path that consists of validation, guidance, and support.

 A Somatic Approach to Betrayal Trauma Healing

 Rather than pushing you to tell your story and all the painful details before your body feels safe enough to process them, we start by building your capacity for regulation.
-We’ll work gently with the sensations, impulses, and survival responses your body has been holding — helping your system slowly release what it no longer needs to carry.
+We’ll work gently with the sensations, movements, and defense responses your body has been holding.
+We will help your system slowly release what it no longer needs to carry.

 What Betrayal Trauma Therapy Can Help With

-• Processing the shock and grief of discovering a hidden life
+Processing the shock and grief of discovering a hidden life, hidden relationship, or ongoing deception

 Working Together